TAX EXPERTS WHO ARE TRULY THERE FOR YOU

 Q. My name is Razi.
 I work overseas and my income is very low (just about $400/month), and I have a wife who doesn't work, and 2 kids.
 I want to know if its still worth filing a tax return.
 Would I still get money back, like for child tax credits or earned income tax credits?
 Thank you

-Even with a low income, it can be beneficial to file a tax return, especially if you have dependents.
-You could be eligible for refundable credits like Child Tax Credit and Earned Income Tax Credit.
-EITC can be highly advantageous for lower income families with children.
-Make sure to take advantage of potential refunds from the government.
+Even if you have a low income, filing a tax return can be beneficial, especially if you have dependents.
+You may be eligible for refundable credits such as Child Tax Credit and Earned Income Tax Credit.
+EITC can offer substantial benefits for lower income families with children.
+Don't overlook potential refunds from the government.

 Healthcare professional